The Simplicial Model of Univalent Foundations (after Voevodsky): Syntax of Martin-L of Type Theory

 \subsection{Universes}

-A universe within the theory may be closed under some or all of the logical constructors of the theory; we include below the rules corresponding to all of the constructors given above.
+A universe within the theory may be closed under some or all of the logical constructors of the theory; we include below the rules corresponding to closure under all of the constructors given above.

 \begin{mathparpagebreakable} \inferrule{ }{\types \synU\ \type} \and \inferrule{ }{x \oftype \synU \types \el (x) \ \type} \\ \inferrule{\Gamma \types a : \synU \\ \Gamma,\ x \oftype \el(a) \types b(x) : \synU}{\Gamma \types \synpi (a, x. b(x)) : \synU} \and \inferrule{\Gamma \types a : \synU \\ \Gamma,\ x \oftype \el(a) \types b(x) : \synU}{\Gamma \types \el (\synpi (a, x. b(x)) = \synPi_{x : \el(a)} \el(b(x)) \ \type} \\ \inferrule{\Gamma \types a : \synU \\ \Gamma,\ x \oftype \el(a) \types b(x) : \synU}{ \Gamma \types \synsigma (a, x. b(x)) : \synU} \and \inferrule{ \Gamma \types a : \synU \\ \Gamma,\ x \oftype \el(a) \types b(x) : \synU}{ \Gamma \types \el (\synsigma (a, x. b(x)) = \synSigma_{x : \el(a)} \el(b(x)) \ \type} \\ \inferrule{ \Gamma \types a : \synU \\ \Gamma \types b, c : \el (a)}{ \Gamma \types \synid_A (b,c) : \synU} \and \inferrule{ \Gamma \types a : \synU \\ \Gamma \types b, c : \el (a)}{ \Gamma \types \el (\synid_a(b,c)) = \synId_{\el (a)}(b, c) \ \type} \\ \inferrule{ }{\types \synz : \synU} \and \inferrule{ }{\types \el (\synz) = \synZero \ \type} \and \inferrule{ }{\types \syno : \synU} \and \inferrule{ }{\types \el (\syno) = \synOne \ \type} \\ \inferrule{\Gamma \types a, b : \synU}{ \Gamma \types a \smallplus b : \synU} \and \inferrule{ \Gamma \types a, b : \synU}{ \Gamma \types \el (a \smallplus b) = \el (a) + \el (b) \ \type} \\ \inferrule{ \Gamma \types a : \synU \\ \Gamma ,\ x \oftype \el(a) \types b(x) : \synU}{ \Gamma \types \synw (a, x. b(x)) : \synU} \and \inferrule{ \Gamma \types a : \synU \\ \Gamma ,\ x \oftype \el(a) \types b(x) : \synU}{ \Gamma \types \el (\synw (a, x. b(x)) = \synW_{x : \el(a)} \el(b(x)) \ \type} \end{mathparpagebreakable}